 (4) The addressee must complete the notice and declaration and attach it to the subpoena or copy of the subpoena that accompanies the documents produced to the Court under the subpoena.

-(5) Subject to subrule (6), a registrar may, on the expiry of 4 months from the conclusion of the proceeding, cause to be destroyed all the documents, produced in the proceedings in compliance with a subpoena, that were declared by the addressee to be copies.
+(5) Unless the Court orders otherwise, a registrar may, at the registrar’s discretion, cause to be destroyed a document produced in compliance with a subpoena if —

+(a) the document is declared by the addressee to be a copy; and

+(b) the registrar has given the issuing party at least 14 days’ notice of the intention to destroy the document and that period has expired.

-(6) A registrar may cause to be destroyed those documents, declared by the addressee to be copies, that have become exhibits in the proceeding when they are no longer required in connection with the proceeding, including on any appeal.
+(6) Unless the Court orders otherwise, a registrar must not destroy a document under subrule (5) if the document has become an exhibit in a proceeding and is required in connection with the proceeding, including on any appeal.

 [Rule 10 inserted in Gazette 21 Feb 2007 p.
 545; amended in Gazette 28 Jul 2010 p.
 3478; 24 May 2017 p.
-2575 and 2576.]
+2575 and 2576; 16 Aug 2017 p.
+4415.]

 11. Costs and expenses of compliance